VEuPathDB/StaticContent/_collection_resources_tools/107_dataExp_support.md

 <b>Subscribe now to support ongoing operations:</b>

 <p>The sustainability of VEuPathDB’s family of data resources (including dataExplorer) depends on <b>voluntary subscriptions</b>.
-By subscribing, you are directly supporting the continued availability, reliability, and growth of VEuPathDB resources (including dataExplorer) for the global research community.</p>
+By subscribing, you are directly supporting the continued availability, reliability, and growth of VEuPathDB resources for the global research community.</p>
 <br>

 <p>